-As you begin your ocean themed activities in Kindergarten, I know you will love these ideas.
+Oceans-Themed Activities In Kindergarten: As you begin your ocean-themed activities in Kindergarten, I know you will love these ideas.
 We began DIVING into our ocean unit to complete the year, it is a great time to review our learning, finish assessments, and expand our learning opportunities.

 You are going to love this math game.
 To start, add the inserts into the pocket chart dice.
-We played this Fill the Ten Frame game to practice make sets of tens with a ocean creature theme.
-Then, they grab the ten frame printable.
+We played this Fill the Ten Frame game to practice making sets of tens with an ocean creature theme.
+Then, they grab the ten-frame printable.

 To play this game, students circle the animal they predict will win the game.
 It gives them something to cheer for as the game progresses.
 Additionally, I like for my students to practice predicting since they hate to lose.

-Next they roll the die.
-For each roll, they color in one box in the ten frame under the matching creature on the worksheet.
+Next, they roll the die.
+For each roll, they color in one box in the ten frames under the matching creature on the worksheet.
 The first creature to “fill the ten frame” wins!
-When one creature fills the ten frame, my student write in the number for each creature in the box provided.
+When one creature fills the ten frames, my student writes in the number for each creature in the box provided.

 Using these beach towels and suns… we built long vowel words like wave and flute.